tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 variability benefits can be accommodated within instance-based models without positing the learning of some schemata or structure.

-# Introduction

-The past century of research on human learning has produced ample evidence that although learners can improve at almost any task, such improvements are often specific to the trained task, with unreliable or even nonexistent transfer to novel tasks or conditions (Barnett & Ceci, 2002; Detterman, 1993).
-Such transfer challenges are of noteworthy practical relevance, given that educators, trainers, and rehabilitators typically intend for their students to be able to apply what they have learned to new situations.
-It is therefore important to better understand the factors that influence transfer, and to develop cognitive models that can predict when transfer is likely to occur.
-The factor of interest to the present investigation is variation during training.
-Our experiments add to the longstanding empirical investigation of the controversial relationship between training variation, and subsequent transfer.
-We also offer a novel explanation for such results in the form of an instance-based model that accounts for the benefits of variation in simple terms of psychological similarity.
-We first review the relevant concepts and literature.

 ## Similarity and instance-based approaches to transfer of learning

-Notions of similarity have long played a central role in many prominent models of generalization of learning, as well as in the longstanding theoretical issue of whether learners abstract an aggregate, summary representation, or if they simply store individual instances.
-Early models of learning often assumed that discrete experiences with some task or category were not stored individually in memory, but instead promoted the formation of a summary representation, often referred to as a prototype or schema, and that exposure to novel examples would then prompt the retrieval of whichever preexisting prototype was most similar (Posner & Keele, 1968).
-Prototype models were later challenged by the success of instance-based or exemplar models – which were shown to provide an account of generalization as good or better than prototype models, with the advantage of not assuming the explicit construction of an internal prototype (Estes, 1994; Hintzman, 1984; Medin & Schaffer, 1978; Nosofsky, 1986 ).
-Instance-based models assume that learners encode each experience with a task as a separate instance/exemplar/trace, and that each encoded trace is in turn compared against novel stimuli.
+Early models of learning often assumed that discrete experiences with some task or category were not stored individually in memory, but instead promoted the formation of a summary representation, often referred to as a prototype or schema, and that exposure to novel examples would then prompt the retrieval of whichever preexisting prototype was most similar.
+In addition to being a landmark study on the influence of training variability, Posner & Keele (1968) (described above) also put forward an influential argument concerning the nature of the mental representations acquired during learning - namely that learners tend to abstract a prototype, or aggregate representation of the dot pattern categories, rather than encoding each individual stimuli.
+Recall that participants are trained on only on distortions of the category prototypes (e.g. low, medium or high distortions), never encountering the exact prototypes during the training stage.
+Then, in the testing phase, participants are tested with the prototype patterns, their old training items, and novel low, medium and high distortions.
+The authors found that participants had the highest testing accuracy for the previously unseen prototype patterns, followed by the old training items, and then the novel low, medium and high distortions.
+The authors interpreted this pattern as evidence that participants had acquired prototype representation of the category, as opposed to storing each individual training instance, and that generalization was based on the similarity of the testing items to the learned prototype representations.
+Posner & Keele (1968) has been extremely influential, and continues to be cited in contemporary research as clear evidence that prototype abstraction underlies the benefits of varied training.
+It’s also referenced as a key influence in the development of “Schema Theory of Motor Learning” Schmidt (1975), which in turn influenced decades of research on the potential benefits of varied training in motor skill learning.
+However a number of the core assumptions utilized by Posner & Keele (1968) were later called into question both empirically and with competing theoretical accounts (Hintzman, 1984, 1986; McClelland & Rumelhart, 1985; Nosofsky & Kruschke, 1992; Palmeri & Nosofsky, 2001; Zaki & Nosofsky, 2007).
+Palmeri & Nosofsky (2001) demonstrated the both the dangers of assuming that psychological representations mimic the metric stimulus space, as well the viability of models with simpler representational assumptions.
+These authors conducted a near replication of the Posner & Keele (1968) study, but also had participants provide similarity judgements of the dot pattern stimuli after completing the training phase.
+A multidimensional scaling analysis of the similarity judgements revelead that the psychological representations of the prototype stimuli were not located in the middle of the training stimuli, but were instead extreme points in the psychological space.
+The authors also demonstrated the generalization patterns of Posner & Keele (1968) could be accounted for by an exemplar-based model, without any need to assume the abstraction of a prototype.

+Instance-based, or exemplar-based models generally assume that learners encode each experience with a task as a separate instance/exemplar/trace, and that each encoded trace is in turn compared against novel stimuli (Estes, 1994; Hintzman, 1984; Jamieson et al., 2022; Medin & Schaffer, 1978; Nosofsky, 1986).
 As the number of stored instances increases, so does the likelihood that some previously stored instance will be retrieved to aid in the performance of a novel task.
 Stored instances are retrieved in the context of novel stimuli or tasks if they are sufficiently similar, thus suggesting that the process of computing similarity is of central importance to generalization.

 Similarity, defined in this literature as a function of psychological distance between instances or categories, has provided a successful